 As Dr. Seuss once wrote, “The more that you read, the more things you will know.”
-Reading fantasy books will not only open new worlds for your kids to explore, it can also contribute to their intelligence and their character.
+Reading fantasy books for kids will not only open new worlds for your children to explore, it can also contribute to their intelligence and their character.
 The exposure to new vocabulary through reading can increase test scores, while encountering new people and events can teach children to better relate with others.
 These fantasy novels for kids are a great way to build the habit of reading for children of any age.
 These magical books will also stoke their imaginative minds.

 Fantasy Books With Magic

 My kids love books with magical realism.
 The first five books on my list were great introductions in the world of fantasy and magic and the have continued to love the genre.
-I will list some more of their favorite Fantasy books at the end.
+I will then list some more of their favorite Fantasy books for kids at the end.
 These kids fantasy books will be perfect for when your children are ready to progress into higher level reading.

 1. The Lion, the Witch and the Wardrobe

 C.S.
 Lewis’ The Chronicles of Narnia series has a permanent place in the hearts of those who have read it.
 In the first book, we follow four siblings — Peter, Susan, Edmund, and Lucy — through a magical wardrobe and into the magical land of Narnia.
 The White Witch has enslaved the inhabitants of this frozen land.
 Finding the Great Lion Aslan is their only hope of winning.
 This is the ultimate adventure for young readers.
 It is packed with great values — and perhaps even a lesson that stems from strong faith.

 2. A Wrinkle in Time